 As a freelance producer for Clwyd Theatr Cymru: Memory by Jonathan Lichtenstein, New York (2007) and London (2008), and Pieces by Hywel John, New York (2010).

 She has also produced a number of Lifetime Achievement Award ceremonies for the film, television and theatre industries on behalf of the Directors Guild of Great Britain.
 These awards were presented to Sir Alan Parker, John Schlesinger and Sir Trevor Nunn.

 In 2013 Emma directed her first short film funded by the Arts Council of Wales, entitled Out of the Darkness, collaborating with choreographer, Rachel Catherall and composer, Julian Marshall.

-Emma has just returned from New Zealand where she has been working as an Assessor and Workshop Leader for the 2017 Shakespeare Festival on behalf of The Shakespeare Globe Centre.
+Emma was an Assessor for the 2017 Shakespeare Festival on behalf of The Shakespeare Globe Centre in New Zealand.

 Forthcoming projects include directing Patrick Marber's Closer at Vienna's English Theatre.

 Emma Lucia is represented by Stella Richards Management